TomWang233/WUSTL_CSE132/README.md

 # WUSTL_CSE132
-# Course Projects for WUSTL CSE132 Intro to Computer Engineering
+# Assignments for WUSTL CSE132 Intro to Computer Engineering